 As you stroll through the Domain, you will come across the Art Gallery of NSW.
 The museum is an active cultural beacon with collections of Asian, European and Aboriginal Art.
 Always busy with temporary exhibitions (not always free), it is also a lovely place for lunch.
 I recommend a stroll through the galleries if you want to get away from the bustle of the city.

 Take a Self-Guided Walking Tour of The Rocks

 To me, the Rocks are the most interesting neighbourhood in Sydney.
 Take an afternoon to walk around and discover Sydney’s colonial history.
 You will get a great insight into how the colony started and how the neighbourhood evolved in the last two centuries by just observing the architecture.
-For more detail on the self-guided tour of the Rocks, read my blog post here.

 The Rocks Discovery Museum